 The Accounting Officer is responsible for the raising of debt.
-All debt shall be raised in strict compliance with the requirements of the Municipal Finance Management Act 2003, and only with the prior approval of the council unless pre-approved in terms of the municipality's Borrowing Policy.
+All debt shall be raised in strict compliance with the requirements of the Municipal Finance Management Act 2003, and only with the prior approval of the council unless preapproved in terms of Section 5 of this policy.